 Dargel has been the subject of in-studio interviews broadcast on PRI’s Studio 360, NPR’s Weekend Edition, KALW San Francisco’s Then and Now, WFMT Chicago’s Critical Thinking with Andrew Patner, and WNYC’s Spinning On Air.
 He even earned a tweet from MSNBC’s Rachel Maddow for his art-song settings of the remarks of Condoleezza Rice.

-Creative Capital Fellowship (2013), MAP Fund (Creative Capital, 2012 and 2008), Commissioning Music/USA (Meet The Composer, 2010), Aaron Copland Fund for Music’s Recording Program (two awards, 2010 and 2009), MetLife Creative Connections (Meet The Composer, two awards, 2010 and 2009), Frederick Loewe Award for Musical Theater (New Dramatists, 2008), New York Innovative Theater Awards (2007) Outstanding Performance-Art Production awarded to Removable Parts, Composer Assistance Program (American Music Center, 2007), New York State Music Fund (Rockefeller Philanthropy Advisors, 2006), American Composers Forum (Jerome Foundation, 2006)
+Creative Capital Fellowship, MAP Fund (twice), Commissioning Music/USA, Aaron Copland Fund for Music’s Recording Program (twice), MetLife Creative Connections (twice), Frederick Loewe Award for Musical Theater, New York Innovative Theater Award for Outstanding Performance-Art Production, New York State Music Fund